 Products for Cutting Glass

-Glass because it is amorphous, no crystalline cleaving planes, can be difficult to downsize cleanly and safely.
-Based on your application LatticeGear can recommend the right tool set.
-Please contact us!
+Glass, because it is amorphous with no crystalline cleaving planes, can be difficult to downsize cleanly and safely.
+Based on your application, LatticeGear can recommend the right tool set.
+Please CONTACT US!

 CleanBreak Pliers with 3 Sets of Jaws.
 After scribing you will need to cleave your sample.
 It is possible to cleave over a sharp edge but the pliers provide symmetrical force when breaking the glass.
 Cleanbreak pliers are used for samples 20mm/.75" and larger.